drowe67/freedv-gui/USER_MANUAL.md

 1. Bugfixes:
     * FreeDV Reporter: Fix regression preventing proper display of "RX Only" stations.
 (PR #542)
+    * Default to the audio from the current TX mode if no modes decode (works around Codec2 bug with 1600 mode).
+(PR #544)
 2. Enhancements:
     * Add configuration for background/foreground colors in FreeDV Reporter.
 (PR #545)
     * Always connect to FreeDV Reporter (in view only mode if necessary), regardless of valid configuration.
 (PR #542, #547)